elizrgrs/elizrgrs.github.io/README.md

 ## About Me

 Hello!
 My name is Elizabeth Rogers (she/her).
-I am currently a technical solutions engineer in training at Epic Systems in Verona, WI.
+I am currently about to move to Madison, WI to become a technical solutions engineer at Epic Systems.
 Before that, I graduated with a degree in mathematics from Harvey Mudd College, with a concentration in Gender and Women's Studies.
 I'm passionate about applying mathematical optimization and operations research techniques to research areas benefitting the public good, which I do with Epic!
 Outside of work I am a programming volunteer at KUTZ.FM, the freeform radio station in my hometown of Sacramento, and a live-coding visual artist.
 Check out some of my work below!

 ## Scholarship